Open Hiring™ Supports Parks, Gardens and Healthy Eating.

 The Enviro-Earth Club is an after-school and summer program that cultivates local environmental leaders by educating and motivating urban youth about gardening and the environment, while promoting healthy eating and living among the participants and their families.

-Special events for members and the Yonkers community include the annual Enviro-Health Fair, garden barbeques, garden clean-ups, and “green” holiday celebrations.
-Unique, environmentally-themed programming is offered over the course of the year in conjunction with our community partners, including the Yonkers Riverfront Library, Yonkers Public Schools, Groundwork Yonkers, Sarah Lawrence College, and Concordia College.
+Special events for members and the Yonkers community include the annual Enviro-Health Fair, garden barbeques, garden clean-ups and “green” holiday celebrations.
+We offer unique, environmentally-themed programs over the course of the year in conjunction with our community partners, including the Yonkers Riverfront Library, Yonkers Public Schools, Groundwork Yonkers, Sarah Lawrence College and Concordia College.
 These special events serve a combined total of more than 1,000 Yonkers residents each year.